xcambar/emberfest_2016/slides.md

 class: middle, dinos

 ## Epiphany no 2
-# Your Ember app lives in a hostile world
+# The outside world is hostile

 ???